Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 \end{align}
 $$

-It is fascinating that the OP (original poster) correctly determined the length of the minimal superpermuation string for $n\leq 4$, however, it appears that there was likely an earlier thread that led to this problem being discussed, as we can see from this anonymous comment
+It is fascinating that the OP (original poster) correctly determined the length of the minimal superpermutation string for $n\leq 4$, however, it appears that there was likely an earlier thread that led to this problem being discussed, as we can see from this anonymous comment

 > *Anonymous Response*: OH FUCK YEAH YOU AGAIN.
 I'm still working on computer homework though, good luck man.

 although later it is implied by OP that this is part of a series of effectively mathematical challenge brain teasers, which could be what this user is referring to.

-As is with all internet dicussions, including those relating to science and mathematics, the conversation remained professional and collaborative the entire time
+As is with all internet discussions, including those relating to science and mathematics, the conversation remained professional and collaborative the entire time

 > *Anonymous Response*: you didn't even get your own problem. the answer is not 14!, but rather 14*14!, because you are asking for the number of episodes you would need to watch. sage
 >